-Hitting a driver is one of the most challenging, yet exciting and satisfying shots in golf.
+Hitting a driver is one of the most challenging yet exciting and satisfying shots in golf.
 Watching a well-struck drive soaring through the air and landing in the fairway will make your chest pump a little more.
 Now, you can stroll up to the golf ball and feel confident about your next shot.

 This applies to women golfers as it does to men.
-The swing mechanics may vary slightly between men and women, but the results are similar, so is the satisfaction after hitting a magnificent drive.
+The swing mechanics may vary slightly between men and women, but the results are similar, and so is the satisfaction after hitting a magnificent drive.

-Men tend to be more aggressive and swing faster while women swing fluidly at a slower tempo.
+Men tend to be more aggressive and swing faster, while women swing fluidly at a slower tempo.
 This necessitates a difference between a men’s driver and a women’s driver.
-By no means does this mean that fast swinging women can’t use drivers designed for men, or slow swinging men can’t use a driver designed for women.
+By no means does this mean that fast swinging women can’t use drivers designed for men or slow swinging men can’t use a driver designed for women.

 - New Versions and Upgrades

-- What Is a Driver and When is it Used?
+- What Is a Driver, and When is it Used?

-- What Factors Must be Considered When Selecting a Driver?
+- What Factors Must Be Considered When Selecting a Driver?

-- Best Golf Drivers for Women in 2021
+- Best Drivers for Women in 2022

 New Versions and Upgrades

-Manufacturers continuously upgrade their equipment and new drivers are released annually or bi-annually depending on the brands’ release strategy.
+Manufacturers continuously upgrade their equipment, and new drivers are released annually or bi-annually, depending on the brands’ release strategy.
 Every new release comes with incremental technology development to assist with longer and straighter drives.
 Within the legal requirements of the governing bodies, of course.

-What Is a Driver and When is it Used?
+What Is a Driver, and When is it Used?

-This is the longest club in your bag with the largest clubhead up to 460cc.
+This is the longest club in your bag, with the largest clubhead up to 460cc.
 Although there are bigger drivers on the market, this is the maximum allowed by the R&A and USGA for competition and handicap counting rounds.

-Although mostly used off the tee on par 4 and par 5’s, short hitters can use it on any hole that requires extra distance.
+Although mostly used off the tee on par 4’s and par 5’s, short hitters can use it on any hole that requires extra distance.
 It is not limited to the tee though.
 Experienced golfers have been known to hit a driver off the deck on long approach shots.

 The extra length of the shaft and the large clubhead makes this the most difficult club to swing effectively.
 However, a well-struck drive will travel farther than any other club.

-What Factors Must be Considered When Selecting a Driver?
+What Factors Must Be Considered When Selecting a Driver?